 - the flow way of being gentle, empathic, and authentically kind

-Which of these methods do you want to use in order to move ahead in your life?
+Which of these methods do you want to use to move ahead in your life?

 - the bombastic way utilizes charisma, power, or politics

 - the flow way requires a quiet potency

-When you can set and achieve goals with a quiet strength – without becoming a tornado that rips through other people’s lives – you will then attract better people who can do the same.
+When you can set and achieve goals with quiet strength – without becoming a tornado that rips through other people’s lives – you will attract better people who can do the same.

 7. Cultivate Empathy to Attract Better People

-Our own frustrations often stem from a fundamental difficulty accepting others’ imperfections.
+Our frustrations often stem from a fundamental difficulty in accepting others’ imperfections.

 Empathy is the best way to understand those with whom we interact.

 It can bring about peace-of-mind and relieve feelings of isolation because it pops our narcissistic bubble and reminds us that the background characters in our lives are actually the stars of their own lives (where we are the background characters).